2Tie/TGMsim/README.md

 Games and modes are selected with the Rotate 1 button and backed out of with the Rotate 2 button.
 You can back out of the Game Select screen to the Login menu as well.

-In the Mode Select screen, pressing the Hold button will show the Hiscores for the selected game's Master mode. **Note: this has not been updated in a while and may crash for some selected games.**
+In the Mode Select screen, pressing the Hold button will show the Hiscores for the selected game's Master mode.

 ## Credits